sketch-hq/sketch-assistant-core-rules/README.md

 - `zh-Hans` (Chinese Simplified)

-When ready to perform a round of translation, for example when there are new untranslated strings in the repo, perform the following workflow:
+When ready to perform a round of translation, for example when there are new untranslated strings in the repository, perform the following workflow:

-1. Run `yarn i18n:extract` which will update the `.po` files in `src/locale/` with the new strings used throughout the source code
+1. Run `yarn i18n:extract` which will update the `.po` files in `src/locale/` with the new strings used throughout the source code.
-1. PR and merge these changes to `master`
+1. PR and merge these changes to `master`.
-1. Translation thereafter happens via CrowdIn automation
+1. Translation thereafter happens via [CrowdIn](https://crowdin.com) automation.